You do the job, give the client the shots and send them your invoice.

 Foundd Tip: Taking this step will obviously depend on the amount of your invoice because your legal costs might turn out to be more than the actual invoice.
 Just sayin’.

-If you have any trouble reading your contract and understanding what it says or what your rights are, consider booking in a free consultation so we can walk you through it.
+If you have any trouble reading your contract and understanding what it says or what your rights are, consider booking in a consultation so we can walk you through it.

 We understand that putting in an honest day’s work and not being compensated is frustrating, friend.